 The art & science of color tells us that of the three attributes of color (hue, value and chroma), the most apt to convey emotion and meaning is chroma.
 Chroma creates a feeling and mood, whether it’s animated, clear, subdued, dynamic and/or deep.
 Our own ways of being – whether introverted, ambiverted or extroverted – carry an energy that align with our own color frequency.
 It’s this influence of color on an individual that has become the basis for my thesis with the IACC.

-And, if you haven’t already, you can learn more by taking my Color Type quiz to discover where you are in the spectrum.
+And, if you haven’t already, you can learn more by taking the Color Vibe course to discover where you are in the spectrum.